 More recently, I worked for the Ministry of Housing, Communities and Local Government (MHCLG) as a policy adviser on leasehold reform, focusing on enfranchisement reforms and on service charges and property management.
 Prior to joining MHCLG, I worked for 11 years as a senior solicitor with the Leasehold Advisory Service where I advised clients on all aspects residential leasehold law including property management, service charges and enfranchisement whilst managing a team of legal advisers.

-I am currently a member of the Property Litigation Association and was formerly a member of the Law Society’s Conveyancing and Land Law Committee between 2017 – 2019.
+I am currently a member of the Property Litigation Association.
+I have also been re-appointed to the Law Society's Conveyancing and Land Law Committee, having previoulsy served as a member between 2017 - 2019.

 I have also managed the production of two best practice codes on major works for social landlord and leaseholders for the Welsh Government.